Cohben-OBrien/smart-shopping-system-v2/README.md

     - run the smart-shopping-system-v2.jar in the finish project file ensuring the database is in the Smart Shop System / Database directory

 - Option 2
-    - clone the github repo
+    - Clone the github repo
     - Open the project in your Java IDE.
-    - add the Swingx and SQLite external libraries are added to the project structure
+    - Add the Swingx and SQLite external libraries are added to the project structure
     - Run the file: GUI/Main.java

 Prerequisites:
 --------------
 - Option 1
-    -   java run time environment
+    -   Java run time environment

 - Option 2
     - Java JDK 17 or higher
     - Java IDE (IntelliJ, Eclipse, NetBeans)

 Key Features: